 You need to be able to take great photographs of your cooking process and results.

 It can take time for your blog to build up a readership that leads to a good income.

 Before you cook your first dish or start to photograph food, it's worth taking some time to conceptualize a few ideas around which you can plan your blog.
 Also, don't forget that blogging is a genuine business, so take care of legal matters such as business permits and self-employment taxes.

 Following are nine key tips to getting starting and making money from a food blog.

-- 1. Decide What Type of Food Blog You Want to Start: Niches always do better than general topics, even when it comes to food.
+1. Decide What Type of Food Blog You Want to Start: Niches tend to draw an audience more effectively than general topics, even when it comes to food.
 Niches to consider are gluten, carb or sugar-free, vegan, or frugal cooking.
-Or you can specialize in a type of food such as chocolate or side-dishes.
+Or you can specialize in a type of food, such as chocolate or side-dishes.

 The Technical Stuff